-The FSU RWC consults with active students, faculty, and staff for up to 90 minutes (1.5 hours) of appointments per week, with a maximum of 45 minutes on any given day.
-If a student exceeds those limits, their account will be deactivated.
+The FSU RWC consults with active students, faculty, and staff for up to 90 minutes (1.5 hours) of appointments per week.
+Students can make one 45-minute appointment per day.

 Registered students have the amount of time for their course (between 30-90 minutes per week) and an additional 90 minutes per week.
 All appointments over the 1.5 hour limit will need to be made by a RWC administrator.

 If a student exceeds those limits by using multiple accounts to create appointments, the account will be deactivated for the semester or until further review by RWC administrators.

 RWC locations gladly accept walk-ins if we have staff available for meetings.
 To guarantee a meeting with a consultant that best suits your project goals, we recommend that you make an appointment at fsu.mywconline.com and read our consultant profiles.

 To make our services available to all students, we limit consultations to once per day and up to two every seven days.

 If you cannot attend your appointment, please cancel it online at fsu.mywconline.com to make your time available to others.
 After three (3) missed appointments, your account will be deactivated and you will need to request reactivation from the director at email@example.com

 We do not record our Zoom sessions.
 However, at your request, you and your consultant can take notes about what is being discussed during the session.
 The writing center can send you a copy of the report form about the content covered and any additional resources that would be helpful as you continue working.

 Please note: in the state of Florida, recordings must be consented by both parties.
 If anyone is seen recording a session without consent, staff have the right to ask the person to stop and/or end the session.